What to Know about Game Drives Before You Go on Safari

 What is a game drive?

-A game drive is an excursion through wild areas to find some of Africa’s most iconic and elusive wildlife.
-It is led by a certified naturalist guide who is familiar with the wildlife area and can lead you to amazing sightings.
-You may also be joined by a tracker who specializes in “reading” natural signs—like broken branches or marks in the dirt—to find animals.
+A game drive—also called a wildlife viewing drive—is an excursion through wild areas to find some of Africa’s most iconic and elusive animals.
+It is led by a certified naturalist guide who is familiar with the wildlife in the area and can lead you to amazing sightings.
+You may also be joined by a tracker who specializes in “reading” natural signs like broken branches or marks in the dirt to find animals.

 a leopard walks in front of a game drive vehicle as people in the vehicle watch